paulmooreparks/Maize/README.md

 Next, I'll start creating a file-system device.
 In the future I plan to port Clang or GCC to work with Maize binaries so that I can eventually port Linux to the virtual CPU.

-In the short term, I'm implementing a very basic OS over a simple BIOS ([core.asm](https://github.com/paulmooreparks/Tortilla/blob/master/core.asm)).
+In the short term, I'm implementing a very basic OS over a simple BIOS ([core.asm](https://github.com/paulmooreparks/Maize/blob/master/asm/core.asm)).
-It will provide a basic character-mode [CLI](https://github.com/paulmooreparks/Tortilla/blob/master/cli.asm) to allow building and running simple Maize programs from within the virtual CPU environment.
+It will provide a basic character-mode [CLI](https://github.com/paulmooreparks/Maize/blob/master/asm/cli.asm) to allow building and running simple Maize programs from within the virtual CPU environment.

 So far, this implementation in C++ is MUCH faster and MUCH tighter than the .NET version.

+The near-term road map is as follows:

+* Finish implementing all of the instructions documented below
+* Introduce "devices," which were partially implemented in the .NET version
+* Implement a linker so that binaries can be built independently and linked together
+* Clean up the assembler (mazm) and introduce some proper error checking
+* Port a C compiler to generate Maize byte code

 ## Hello, World!

-Here is a simple ["Hello, World!" application](https://github.com/paulmooreparks/Maize/blob/master/HelloWorld.asm) written in Maize assembly, targeting the basic OS I've written and the system calls it implements.
+Here is a simple ["Hello, World!" application](https://github.com/paulmooreparks/Maize/blob/master/asm/HelloWorld.asm) written in Maize assembly, targeting the basic OS I've written and the system calls it implements (which are just Linux system calls).

     INCLUDE "core.asm"
     INCLUDE "stdlib.asm"